 Nominations can be made by any faculty or staff member of the DFCM, including self- nomination.
-The nominations will be considered by the DFCM Award of Excellence Selection Committee and the names and titles of the committee members can be found on the DFCM website.
+The nominations will be considered by the DFCM Central Awards Committee.
 The nominator is responsible for the collection and submission of the award nomination package and informing the nominee of their nomination.

 Nominations for a DFCM Award of Excellence must include the following:

-- Completed nomination form that includes the supporting signature of a teaching site Chief, or a DFCM Program Director, or a Division head, or a Faculty/Staff supervisor or colleague.
+- Completed nomination form that includes the supporting signature of a teaching site Chief, DFCM Program Director, Division Head or Supervisor.

 - Two letters of support indicating why this individual is being nominated in the selected category.
 Letters that are the most helpful address the criteria for the award and present evidence supporting the nominee’s excellence in those criteria.